 Why Is Reading Important?

-Reading has a comprehensive list of benefits that can improve your life at any age.
+Aside from being one of the simple pleasures in life you can enjoy, reading has a comprehensive list of benefits that can improve your life at any age.
 First off, reading will help keep your mind young for years to come.
 In fact, studies have found that reading throughout your life can help stave off Alzheimer’s disease.
 Annual tests and autopsies of research subjects showed that those who read a lot had a reduced rate of memory decline when compared with those who didn’t read much.

 Reading can also help you improve your levels of focus and concentration because it prevents you from multitasking and helps you practice focusing on just one thing at a time.
 People who can focus for long periods of time can work efficiently, which means they know how to work smarter rather than working harder.
+(Read this article on how to better concentrate while reading.)

 Learning how to focus properly is what allows you to screen out irrelevant information and pay exclusive attention to the stimuli in the moment that actually matters.
 This is an important skill to have no matter what you’re doing– whether you’re studying for an important test or you’re on a first date trying to learn about the person sitting across from you.